ikashnitsky/old-ikashnitsky-github-io/_posts/2017-11-07-data-acquisition-two.md

 # WID

-[World Wealth and Income Database][wdi] is a harmonized dataset on income and wealth inequality.
+[World Wealth and Income Database][wid] is a harmonized dataset on income and wealth inequality.
 The developers of the database provide an R package to get their data, which is only [available from github][widr] so far.

 ```
 library(tidyverse)